indianSammy07/scdlbot/scdlbot/texts/help.tg.md

-from telegram import User

-Hello {}, Thanks for trying Hydra Music Bot!
+Hello There, Thanks for trying Hydra Music Bot!

 *How to use me*
 Send or forward a text message containing links and I will: